Why Next.js Is Great for SEO

 4. Structured Data (Schema)

-Structured data helps Google understand your content and can earn rich snippets.
+Structured data helps Google and AI crawlers understand your content — and qualifies you for rich snippets and AI Overview citations.

 Common schema types for business sites: